Bike and Sail in Holland

 - Bike & Sail: Three-masted clipper Elizabeth

 km / day avg.

-The wind fills out the white sail over your heads and the waves of Lake Yssel rush past while you look forward to your next holiday in cyclists' paradise – Holland!
+The wind fills out the white sail over your heads and the waves of the IJsselmeer rush past while you look forward to your next holiday in cyclists' paradise – Holland!
 By bike you explore beautiful landscapes and former maritime towns like Enkhuizen and Hoorn as well as Frisia's oldest town, Stavoren.
-You sail on the three-masted clipper Elizabeth on Lake Yssel in North Holland.
+You sail on the three-masted clipper Elizabeth on the IJsselmeer in North Holland.
 If you want, you can help out on the boat setting the sail; get a whiff of the adventure of the life of a sailor.
 You don't need any previous experience: The crew is happy to let you in on the secrets of a seafarer.